Share this post:

 First, visit the impressive Medieval Castle which dominates the top of the hill and overlooks the whole city.
 Then, head downwards the old retro city and travel back in time exploring its narrow streets, lovely mansions, and stone-built churches.
 One of the best spots for sunset strolling is the port; walk from the port across the shoreline and enjoy the endless view of the blue sea combined with the colorful touches of the setting sun.
 On your way, you will bump into several restaurants and cafeterias lined up side by side near the coastline.
 Also, don’t miss to visit the Municipal Railway Park, an open-air museum that hosts steam locomotives and other vehicles; it is one of its kind in Greece.

-Tip: If you have some extra time to spare, then visit the archaeological sites of Ancient Messini, Nestor’s Palace, and the majestic castles of Methoni and Coroni, all located within a short distance of Kalamata.
+Tip: If you have some extra time to spare, then visit the archaeological sites of Ancient Messini, Nestor’s Palace, and the majestic castles of Methoni, Koroni and Pilos all located within a short distance of Kalamata.

 #Where to swim

 Kalamata has a large, sandy shore surrounded by beach bars, which tend to get crowded in the summer.
 Although its largest part is organized, you will still find some quiet spots to lay your towel at and enjoy the refreshing waters.
 Around Kalamata you will find some of the most dreamy beaches you have ever seen; Voidokilia, Foneas, and Glossa are just some of them.
 No matter which one you choose, it is certain that you will be fascinated by the landscapes; turquoise and emerald waters, golden thin sand, and verdant pine forests create a dream-like setting.